googleapis/api-linter/README.md

 ```

 ### Helpers
 The [`protohelpers` package][proto_helpers] provides some abstractions that can make linting proto
 files easier in some cases.

-The
+#### WalkDescriptor
-`protohelpers.WalkDescriptor(protoreflect.Descriptor, protohelpers.DescriptorConsumer)` function
+The `protohelpers.WalkDescriptor(protoreflect.Descriptor, protohelpers.DescriptorConsumer)` function
 allows you to implement a `DescriptorConsumer`, which receives each `protoreflect.Descriptor`, one
 at a time.
 If you have particular rules that you want to enforce, but don't want to deal with the
 logic of traversing a proto file, `WalkDescriptor` will recursively traverse nested messages, enums,